leeton1412/myshrink/README.md

 ### Which Database?

 The choice I have made for the Database is [MongoDB](https://www.mongodb.com/3).
 The simple nature of it means that easy interaction is very much achievable which is the sites main aim.
 Though was put into using MySQL but with MongoDB large amounts of information can be stored and easily manipulate.
-Simplicity is the key in bridging the skill gap
+Simplicity is the key in bridging the skill gap.
+Python3 will be used to call the functions.

 ### Database structure